Titanium Vs. Ceramic Curling Irons

 If you are not used to curling your hair or are unfamiliar with salon-grade curling wands, it can be challenging to get the hang of titanium wands.

-However, regardless if you are an experienced pro or beginner, a heat protectant is mandatory to prep the hair with.
 You can easily lose control of a titanium curling wand if you don’t know how to open and twirl to clasp/clip.

-So, it’s recommended to practice rolling the hair on the iron while it’s thoroughly cooled and turned off.
 You will be able to get a feel for the movement.
 Once you get the technique down, you will be able to curl your hair in a flash.

-Pro And Cons Comparisson
+Pro And Cons Comparison

 Ceramic

-Ceramic curling irons are beginner-friendly.
-They can fight frizz, smooth hair cuticles, and provide even heat distribution.
-In addition, ceramic is a gentle material that won’t tug or pull the hair unnecessarily so you can get a sleek and smooth finish.
+In addition, ceramic is a gentle material that won’t tug or pull the hair unnecessarily, so that you can get a sleek and smooth finish.

-In addition, this curling iron is ideal for fine, thin hair, and hair that is damaged from color, heat, or chemicals.
 However, ceramic curling irons can get quite pricey if they are entirely made from ceramic.

-Another downside is that ceramic-coated curling irons are prone to cracking from heat since they are brittle.
 But if you need uniform curls and easy-to-use tools, the ceramic curling wand can be a great option.

 Ceramic curling irons tend to be more expensive.
 However, they can be worth the investment, or you can find a cheaper alternative.
-Remember, hair products aren’t one-size-fits-all, so take your time figuring out what’s right for you!

 Pros: